 11 month-old kitten

-A high-field MRI of the entire thoracolumbar spine showed a contrast-enhancing mass in the mid-thoracic spine.
-Surgery was performed at Southeast Veterinary Neurology and a large mass was removed surrounding the spinal cord.
+High-field magnetic resonance imaging (MRI) of the entire thoracolumbar spine showed a contrast-enhancing mass in the mid-thoracic spine.
+Surgery was performed at SEVN and a large mass was removed surrounding the spinal cord.
 Here is a video of Frankie a few months after surgery.
 Note that his hair coat is still growing after surgery.
 He is much more comfortable and is walking better.
 It has been over 18 months since Frankie’s surgery and he remains normal.